charliepark/fat_fingers/README.md

 ### Let's help our users!

 Just a few minutes ago, I got a "message failed to deliver" e-mail.
 Why?
 The user had entered in their e-mail address incorrectly. something@something.cm.
 I mean, really. "cm"?
+Whatever.
+It happens.

 So, now there's a bit of a hassle, where I have to fix their e-mail in the system, then re-initiate whatever process sent them that e-mail.

 That's needless work.